SUMS-StA/sumo/_pages/schedule.md

 permalink: /schedule/
 ---

-The event will take place on **Saturday 5th March** in St Andrews.
+The event will take place on **Saturday 25th March** in University of Glasgow.

 After the main competition, all contestants will be invited for an optional social to provide an opportunity to network and meet likeminded students from other universities.

-It will be free to attend, however teams are expected to organise their own transport to and from St Andrews.
+It will be free to attend, however teams are expected to organise their own transport to and from Glasgow.

 > 09:00 – 09:45: Arrival
 >